 The best chewy oatmeal cookies, flecked with dark chocolate and tangy cranberries.
 So easy to make with the perfect texture, tons of flavor from brown sugar, old-fashioned oats, cinnamon, and molasses, these bakery style cookies are the perfect Fall treat!

 2 large eggs

-1. Preheat oven to 350 degrees.
-In a large mixing bowl, sift together the flour, baking soda, salt and cinnamon.
+In a medium mixing bowl, whisk together the flour, baking soda, salt, and cinnamon.
 Set aside.

-2. Meanwhile, cream together the butter, sugar and brown sugar using a stand up mixer with the paddle attachment on medium speed until the mixture is light and fluffy.
-Turn the mixer to low speed and add the eggs, one at a time, then follow with the vanilla and molasses.
+In a stand up mixer fitted with the paddle attachment, cream together the butter and sugars on medium speed until light and fluffy, about 2 minutes.
+Turn the mixer down to low speed, and add the eggs, one at a time, then follow with the vanilla and molasses.

-3. Turn the mixer up to high for 10 seconds, then turn the mixer down to the lowest speed and add the flour mixture, a bit at a time until well combined.
-Be careful not to over mix or the cookies may become tough.
+Turn the mixer down to the lowest speed and add the flour mixture, a bit at a time until just combined.
+Be careful not to over mix.

 Use a spatula to stir in the oats, chocolate, and cranberries until evenly incorporated.
 The cookie dough will be very chunky.
 Place in the refrigerator to chill for about 15 minutes.